 Reconstitution Activity Responsible Authority Phase I: Assess condition of the interior and exterior utilities and ASU Physical Plant Division (PPD) coordinate repair.
 Phase II: Secure building while they are being inspected, repaired, ASU Police Department and cleaned up.
 Phase III: Evaluation of fire and life safety aspects of the facility's ASU Environmental Health & Safety / intended use after structures are deemed safe for entry, appropriate Fire Marshal for clean-up, and repairs are accomplished.
 Phase IV: Departmental reconstitution team allowed entry and usage Building Emergency Coordinator of facility.
-Phase V: General occupancy of the facility and departmental Student Accounts space.
-Oldden Accounts
+Phase V: General occupancy of the facility and departmental space.

-Student Accounts has identified the following reconstitution course of action:
+Student Affairs has identified the following reconstitution course of action:

 Reconstitution Activity Responsible Authority Phase I: Assess condition of the interior and exterior utilities and coordinate repair.
-ASU Physical Plant Division (PPD) Phase II: Secure building while they are being inspected, repaired, and cleaned up ASU Police Department Phase III: Evaluation of fire and life safety aspects of the facility's intended use after structures are deemed safe for entry, appropriate for clean-up ASU Environmental Health & Safety / Fire Marshal Phase IV: Departmental reconstitution team allowed entry and usage of facility.
-Building Emergency Coordinator Phase V: General occupancy of the facility and departmental space.
-Student Accounts
+ASU Physical Plant Division (PPD) and Housing Director Phase II: Secure building while they are being inspected, repaired, and cleaned up.
+ASU Police Department Phase III; Evaluation of fire and life safety aspects of the facility's intended use after structures are deemed safe for entry, appropriate for clean-up ASU Environmental Health & Safety / Fire Marshal Phase IV: Departmental reconstitution team allowed entry and usage of facility.
+Office of the President Phase V: General occupancy of the facility and departmental space.
+Office of the President